 The New Era 808 & Bass Module is a sample-based instrument… well, that’s not entirely true, cause in fact, it’s two instruments.
 Depending on the presets category, it could be a monophonic five octaves keyboard or an eight-voices drum machine with individual outputs and a mixer.

-When you open a Drum Arsenal preset, it automatically turns the interface to an eight-voice drum machine.
+When you open a Drum Arsenal preset, it automatically turns the interface into an eight-voice drum machine.

 The release time can go from very short up to something very musical, nothing crazy in here!
 To my taste, the only thing that’s lacking in here is individual solo switches, that would have been something really nice to see, maybe for a future version?

-Each sample is beautifully designed, most of them make use some processing: compression, saturation, tape, distortion, filters, etc, etc, but, trust me, they all sound great and unique, and they are all very useful and musical.
+The kicks are punchy and with a very nice decay.
+Basses sound deep and low and will fill in all the low-end portions of the spectrum.
+Each sample is beautifully designed, most of them make use of some processing: compression, saturation, tape, distortion, filters, etc, etc, but, trust me, they all sound great and unique, and they are all very useful and musical.

-Drum machine mode can be set to individual outputs for each sound which is great, cause, lets face it, you may wanna use a different reverb than the built in, and not necessary for the whole kit..
-So, if you just wanna add some reverb to your claps and snare, you can, and you are not tied to the built-in reverb, which may be great for some uses, but, won’t suite every taste (no reverb does that, right?).
+Drum machine mode can be set to individual outputs for each sound which is great, cause, let’s face it, you may wanna use a different reverb than the built-in, and not necessary for the whole kit..
+So, if you just wanna add some reverb to your claps and snare, you can, and you are not tied to the built-in reverb, which may be great for some uses, but, won’t suit every taste (no reverb does that, right?).